On $\tau$-preconditioners for a quasi-compact difference scheme to Riesz fractional diffusion equations with variable coefficients: Abstract

 \section{Abstract}

-In the present study, we consider the numerical method for Toeplitz-like linear systems arising from the $d$-dimensional Riesz space fractional diffusion equations (RSFDEs).
-We apply the Crank-Nicolson (CN) technique to discretize the temporal derivative and apply a quasi-compact finite difference method to discretize the Riesz space fractional derivatives.
-For the $d$-dimensional problem, the corresponding coefficient matrix is the sum of a product of a (block) tridiagonal matrix multiplying a diagonal matrix and a $d$-level Toeplitz matrix.
-We develop a sine transform based preconditioner to accelerate the convergence of the GMRES method.
-Theoretical analyses show that the upper bound of relative residual norm of the preconditioned GMRES method with the proposed preconditioner is mesh-independent, which leads to a linear convergence rate.
+In the present study, we consider the preconditioned generalized minimal residual (GMRES) method for the asymmetric linear systems arising from the $d$-dimensional Riesz space fractional diffusion equations (RSFDEs).
+The Crank-Nicolson scheme and a quasi-compact finite difference method are used to discretize the temporal derivative and Riesz space fractional derivatives in such RSFDEs, respectively.
+For the $d$-dimensional discretized RSFDEs, the corresponding coefficient matrix is the sum of a product of a $d$-level block tridiagonal matrix multiplying a diagonal matrix and a $d$-level Toeplitz matrix.
+We develop a sine transform based preconditioner (namely $\tau$ preconditioner) to accelerate the convergence of the GMRES method.
+Theoretical analysis shows that the upper bound of relative residual norm of the GMRES method with the proposed preconditioner is mesh-independent, which leads to a linear convergence rate.
 Numerical results are presented to confirm the theoretical results regarding the preconditioned matrix and to illustrate the efficiency of the proposed preconditioner.

 \begin{AMS} 34A08; 65F08; 65F10 \end{AMS}